The Scope and Purpose of an Incoming and Outgoing Rental Inspection

 Cabinet Material: Plastic laminate

-The counter tops were in a fair condition.
-Addition items are specifically listed.
+The counter tops were in good condition.

 Ventilation Method